Fantasy football QB rankings: Tua Tagovailoa among Week 13 must-starts - UPI.com

 If you need more options for your roster, check out my top add/drops article.
 My Week 13 rankings for running backs and wide receivers also are available.

 Tagovailoa leads my Top 20 quarterback rankings, which are listed below.
 C.J.
-Stroud, Dak Prescott, Patrick Mahomes and Jalen Hurts are my other Top 5 options.
+Stroud, Patrick Mahomes, Jalen Hurts and Trevor Lawrence are my other Top 5 options.

 Each of my must-start options land inside the Top 14 of my quarterback rankings.